ThamirysOlv/nasa_apod_api/documentation.md

 - if params is empty: date = today is returned.

 This class checks if the params given are valid.
 If the params are valid, it returns a list of json.
 If the params are not valid, it returns an error message.

+## Database connection and adding responses
+The directory mongodb/ has two files:

+- connection.py: creates a connection with mongodb using default host and port.

+- apod.py: creates the collection 'apod' that will keeps the saved data.

+In the main.py file, the function save_request() add the response to the database if the request was valid.
+If the request was not valid it returns an error message and does not add to in the database.